Site logo

 E08416A highly fragmentary papyrus document from the gesta municipalia of Ravenna (north-east Italy) may have recorded a grant of property by Maria, an 'honourable woman' (spectabilis femina), to Bishop Iohannes/John (I) of Ravenna, with which she hoped to secure her (and a relative's?) burial in the basilica dedicated to *Laurence (deacon and martyr of Rome, S00037).
 Written in Latin in Ravenna, January 491.

-E08440The Miracles of Kosmas and Damianos (12) recount how *Kosmas and Damianos (brothers, physician martyrs of Syria, S00385) in their church in Constantinople healed a woman named Martha from a cranial disease and protected her from demonic possession.
+E08440The Miracles of Kosmas and Damianos (Deubner 12) recount how *Kosmas and Damianos (brothers, physician martyrs of Syria, S00385) in their church in Constantinople healed a woman named Martha from a cranial disease and protected her from demonic possession.
 Written in Greek in Constantinople; assembled as a collection by the end of the 6th century.

-E08473A homily, probably by Theodore Syncellus, celebrates the recent return of the robe of *Mary (Mother of Christ, S00033) to her church at Blachernae.
+E08473A homily, 'On the Robe', probably by Theodore Syncellus, celebrates the recent return of the robe of *Mary (Mother of Christ, S00033) to her church at Blachernae.
 The homily tells how the robe was acquired in the region of Nazareth and brought to Constantinople, where the emperor Leo I [r.
 457-474] housed it appropriately at Blachernae; how, faced by an Avar threat [in 623], it was taken to safety inside the walls, to the church of Hagia Sophia, and then solemnly returned when the threat was lifted; and how, during this process, the reliquary was opened and the woollen robe found to be intact.
 Written in Greek in Constantinople, 623/624.